 VIII.
-And be it further enacted, That all Coffee, Cocoa, Nuts, Sugar, Molasses, and Rum (although the same may be of the British Plantations) imported into any of the British Possessions in America, into which the like Goods of Foreign Production can be legally imported, shall upon subsequent Importation from thence into any of the British Possessions in America, into which such Goods, being of Foreign Production, cannot be legally imported, or into the Islands of Mauritius, or into the United Kingdom, be deemed to be of Foreign Production, and shall be liable, on such Importation respectively, to the same Duties or the same Forfeitures, as Articles of the like Description, being of Foreign Production, would be liable to, unless the same shall have been Warehoused under the Provisions of this Act, and exported from the Warehouse direct to such other British Possession, or to the Island of Mauritius, or to the United Kingdom, as the Case may be.
+And be it jurther enacted, That all Coffee, Cocoa Nuts, Sugar, Bettsh, deemed For Molasses, and Rum (although the same may be of the British Plantations) imported into any of the British Possessions in America, into which the like Goods of Foreign Production can be legally imported, shall upon subsequent Importation from thence into any of the British Possessions in America, into which such Goods, being of Foreign Production, cannot be legally imported, or into the Island of Mauritius, or into the United Kingdom, be deemed to be of Foreign Production, and shall be liable, on such Importation respectively, to the same Duties or the same Forfeitures, as Articles of the like Description, being of Foreign Production, would be liable to, unless the same shall have been Warehoused under the Provisions of this Act, and exported from the Warehouse direct to such other British Possession, or to the Island of Mauritius, or to the United Kingdom, as the Case may be.

-IX.
-And be it further enacted, That there shall be raised, levied, collected, and paid unto His Majesty the several Duties of Customs, as the same are respectively set forth in Figures in the Table of Duties hereinafter contained, upon Goods, Wares, and Merchandize imported or brought into any of His Majesty's Possessions in America; (that is to say,)
+IX And be it further enacted, That there shall be raised, levied, col-Dulies of Importation lected, and paid unto His Majesty the several Duties of Customs, as the in America. same are respectively set forth in Figures in the Table of Duties hereinafter contained, upon Goods, Wares, and Merchandize imported or brought into any of His Majesty's Possessions in America; (that is to say,)